natgeo-wong/TropicalRCE/README.md

 ## Progress
 * [ ] Download and analysis of ERA5 reanalysis Data
    * [x] Averaged surface data, binned by spatial distribution
    * [x] Profile of monthly-averaged pressure data against pressure-height
    * [ ] Averaged diurnal cycle for cloud-cover

 * [ ] SAM Model Runs
    * [x] 1-Moment Microphysics Basic RCE states for all domains
    * [x] 2-Moment Microphysics Basic RCE states for all domains
    * [ ] With large-scale vertical ascent derived from ERA5 climatology
    * [ ] Wind shear (?), to be decided

 * [x] SP-CAM analysis
    * [x] Calculation of surface energy balance and comparison with ERA5

 * [ ] SAM Model Analysis

 ## 0. Motivation

 RCE simulations are often taken as an approximation to the tropical atmosphere.
-However, from initial runs in the **[DiConv](https://github.com/natgeo-wong/DiConv)** project, we find that Cloud-Resolving RCE runs in the System of Atmospheric Modelling [(SAM)](http://rossby.msrc.sunysb.edu/~marat/SAM.html) v6.10.6, we find that the net energy balance at the surface is much greater than the tropical average O(40) W/m2.
+However, from initial runs iof SAM in Radiative-Convective Equilibrium (RCE) Cloud-Resolving Mode (CRM), we find that cloud-resolving RCE runs in the System of Atmospheric Modelling [(SAM)](http://rossby.msrc.sunysb.edu/~marat/SAM.html) v6.10.6 have a net energy balance at the surface is much greater than the tropical average O(40) W/m2.
 The net energy balance in our runs at 302 K and equatorial insolation hovers at O(120) W/m2.
 These results are not unique.
 A recent study done by [Wing et al. (2020)](https://doi.org/10.1029/2020MS002138) as part of RCEMIP shows that for small domains (O(100)km in both horizontal directions), the mean surface energy balance is O(100) W/m2.

 In a way, these results are somewhat expected, given that atmospheric transport out of the tropics is not accounted for in these small-domain CRMs.
 However, even when accounting for large-scale vertical motion as a proxy for large-scale atmospheric motion and ascent in the tropics, the surface energy balance still hovers at O(120) W/m2.
 Therefore, in this project, we aim to explore and understand the differences between our results in small-domain RCE simulations, and reanalysis data (ERA5) that acts as a proxy to observations.